-Unemployment complaints fill On Your Side inbox as unemployment office hires more people to return calls
+Complaints fill On Your Side inbox as unemployment office hires more people to return calls

 Latest Weather Blog

-Unemployment complaints fill On Your Side inbox as unemployment office hires more people to return calls
+Complaints fill On Your Side inbox as unemployment office hires more people to return calls

 BATON ROUGE - For the last few months, 2 On Your Side has been receiving multiple calls and emails every day from people caught up in a delay at the unemployment office.
 So far this week, 2 On Your Side has forwarded requests for help from 26 people.
 Many of them have a claim that was flagged for fraud and have been waiting more than two months to hear back from someone at the Louisiana Workforce Commission.